abdulbasit-25/HTML---CSS-form-Fan-mande-Narutoverse--kakshi-style-/README.md

 ## Demo

-To see the form in action, download or clone the repository and open the **index.html** file in your browser.
+To see the form in action, download or clone the repository and open the **Kakashi with video.html** file in your browser.

 ## Project Setup

 1. **Clone or download** this repository.
 2. Place the **Kakashi_videoloop.mp4** file in the same directory as **index.html**.
-3. Open **index.html** in your preferred browser.
+3. Open **Kakashi with video.html** in your preferred browser.

 ## Contribution